entron/entron.github.io/_posts/2025-10-11-some-audio-basics-esp32-inmp441.md

 **SNR — 61 dBA:**  The Signal-to-Noise Ratio measures the difference between the microphone’s maximum signal level and its self-noise floor.
 61 dBA corresponds to about 10 effective bits (ENOB) of usable precision.

-**Sensitivity — –26 dBFS @ 94 dB SPL:**  Here, *SPL* stands for **Sound Pressure Level**, a measure of acoustic pressure relative to 20 µPa (the quietest sound humans can hear).
-The “@” symbol means “at.”
-This spec says that when the microphone is exposed to a 94 dB SPL sound (about 1 Pascal of acoustic pressure, roughly the loudness of normal speech at close distance), its digital output peaks around –26 dBFS.
+**Sensitivity — –26 dBFS @ 94 dB SPL:**  This spec says that when the microphone is exposed to a 94 dB SPL sound (about 1 Pascal of acoustic pressure, roughly the loudness of normal speech at close distance), its digital output peaks around –26 dBFS.
 In other words, its signal level sits 26 dB below full-scale digital clipping, giving healthy headroom for louder sounds such as shouting or music.

 **Frequency Response — 60 Hz to 15 kHz:**  The microphone’s sensitivity is nearly flat across this range, covering all important speech frequencies.